 The best way to keep focus and maintain concentration while listening to the audio is by making notes.
 Making notes will help candidates be active observers of all minute details and be in a position to answer all questions successfully.

-Some of the common mistakes in the IELTS reading section are as follows and students are recommended to follow the given strategies to improve and overcome the common mistakes in IELTS reading.
+Some of the common mistakes in the IELTS reading section are as follows, and students are recommended to follow the given strategies to improve and overcome the common mistakes in IELTS reading.

 Allotting too much time to a particular question will create confusion and blog your mind with double answers.
 Students at practice time should learn to manage time and fix themselves to not spend more than 90 seconds on any question.
 Regular practice will help in acquiring time management skills and also accuracy in language.

 Students lacking knowledge of the correct usage of synonyms and paraphrasing techniques often fail to understand the question statement and end up giving wrong answers or just attempting the question by random guesswork.
-To overcome these common mistakes in the IELTS reading section students should learn to break down the question statement into simple chunks and understand it deeply.
+To overcome these common mistakes in the IELTS reading section, students should learn to break down the question statement into simple chunks and understand it deeply.
 This will simplify the language and help them relate to the answers in the given text.

-Apart from the many techniques and strategies that students use to gain bands in the IELTS reading section, Skimming, and scanning are the most common ones and must be acquired.
+Apart from the many techniques and strategies that students use to gain bands in the IELTS reading section, Skimming and scanning are the most common ones and must be acquired.
 This technique will not just help save time but also help find the most accurate answers.
 Regular skimming and scanning practice can help an average non-English user candidate acquire up to 6 bands.
-6 bands is the basic eligibility for many study abroad aspirants.
+6 bands are the basic eligibility for many study abroad aspirants.

 The IELTS writing section is one of the most technical modules of the IELTS exam and has to be dealt with utmost care.
 Regular practice of both writing task 1 and IELTS writing task 2 will help in acquiring high bands and overcoming the common mistakes in IELTS writing.

 While the preparation for the IELTS exam is going on, students should regularly check the word count they are making in both task 1 and task 2 of the IELTS writing section.
-Candidates are recommended that since the practice time itself, they should aim to write a minimum of 160 words in task 1 and 270 words in task 2 so that they never fall short of the minimum word limit required for both writing tasks.
+Candidates are recommended that, since the practice time itself, they should aim to write a minimum of 160 words in task 1 and 270 words in task 2 so that they never fall short of the minimum word limit required for both writing tasks.

 While attempting the writing tasks, students should read the question statement at least twice to understand it deeply and then answer it accurately.
 Proper planning of the task should be done before writing it fairly.
 Planning will help in overcoming the issue of misinterpreting the task or attempting only half of the task.

-One of the common mistakes in IELTS writing is poor paragraph structure and lack of correct flow of ideas and thoughts.
+One of the common mistakes in IELTS writing is poor paragraph structure and a lack of correct flow of ideas and thoughts.
 Students should seek help from an IELTS expert trainer to understand the correct writing style (formal style) to gain high bands.
 After understanding the correct language style of writing, regular evaluation should be done for the written work to overcome the common errors and mistakes.

 Some common mistakes in the IELTS speaking section are adding a lot of fillers, lacking confidence, and not being able to answer completely.
 However, all IELTS speaking mistakes can be overcome with regular speaking practice and effective strategies.